K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Formulas for the Equivariant Classes of Closed Orbits

-The proof of the correctness of the formulas in case (6) is very similar to that for case (4), and again uses properties of the determinants in question which are established in \cite{Fulton-96_1}.
+The proof of the correctness of the formulas in case (6) is very similar to that for case (4).
+It again relies on properties of the determinants in question which are established in \cite{Fulton-96_1}.
 Because the argument is so similar, we omit the details.